-Sonia Levy: For the Love of Corals, 25 March - 6 May 2021, Karlin Studios, Prague
+Sonia Levy: For the Love of Corals, 25 March - 6 May 2021, Karlin Studios / FUTURA Centre for Contemporary Art, Prague

 Sonia Levy’s For the Love of Corals and Ingela Ihrman’s The Giant Hogweed are two interrelated solo exhibitions presented simultaneously at Karlin Studios curated by Borbála Soós.
 They each address issues around nature management techniques in relation to specific species and touch upon colonial histories, breeding, care, landscape management and future ecologies.
 Which plant and animal persons are invited and welcome in our idealist vision of nature?
 Who are to be saved from extinction and who are deemed invasive and prosecuted for their specific qualities?
 The projects question what kind of species and relationships will constitute our future landscapes, and how are the new paradigms constructed for environmental conservation and natural history that emerge in the wake.